-- design considerations to avoid interference with cremation ground located just outside the southern boundary of the proposed site. - dust emissions control measures during construction phase such as water sprinkling in the village road - provision of peripheral site drainage channels to prevent erosion and protect the pond located just outside the western boundary of the proposed site. - coordination with local communities for construction schedules; - prior information about incoming vehicles carrying construction materials, - deployment of traffic marshals and access restriction for local people at the construction site. - development of grievance redressal mechanism to receive and address any issues or concerns that might be reported by the neighboring community.
+- any kind of waste should not be dumped on side of the cremation ground, located 70 meter away from south eastern corner of the proposed site.
+Also, awareness camp for labour regarding the sensitivity of the cremation ground should be organised on regular interval, - noise reduction measures to minimize disturbance to adjacent residential structures, - dust emissions control measures during construction phase such as water sprinkling, - covered transportation and storage of construction materials, - provision of peripheral site drainage channels to prevent erosion, - coordination with local communities for construction schedules; - prior information about incoming vehicles carrying construction materials, - deployment of traffic marshals and access restriction for local people at the construction site. - development of grievance redressal mechanism to receive and address any issues or concerns that might be reported by the neighboring community.